 Now to the hard part.
 Step two of the Feynman Technique asks you to teach what you just learned.
 Teaching a real person as opposed to an imaginary one is much more effective as it reveals if you really know what you’re talking about.
 It’s also more challenging because it reveals if you really know what you’re talking about.
 Our improvements to step one should’ve given you a bit of an edge.
-But even and especially the most knowledgable subject experts can be surprised by smart student questions.
-Beware of the curse of knowledge.
+But even and especially the most knowledgeable subject experts can be surprised by students asking smart questions.
+Also, beware of the curse of knowledge.

 Even though the latter approach has more benefits, I think both options are fine as long as everyone is in agreement.
-Ideally, teachers teach because they know their subject well, not because they want to learn it.
+Ideally, teachers teach because they already know their subject well, not because they want to learn it.
 Knowing how to teach is just another layer of difficulty.
 Speaking a language fluently doesn’t make you a language teacher.
-So be aware that you might not know what you don’t know about teaching someone how to play chess.
+So be aware that you might not know what you don’t know about how to teach someone the game of kings.
 Because you lack experience in chess, teaching, or both.
 But more on that later.

 The Feynman Technique 2.0

 - Like a good story, a lesson consists of a beginning, a main part and an ending.
-How are you going to get and hold your student’s attention, explain the material, model and illustrate important concepts, wrap it all up?
+How are you going to get and hold your student’s attention, explain the material, model and illustrate important concepts, and wrap it all up?
 E.g. how will you balance theory and practice when teaching chess moves What exercises can they do as practice?
-Don’t just talk at your student, make sure they get enough time to try out themselves whatever you teach them.
+Don’t just talk at your students.
+Make sure they get enough time to try out themselves whatever you teach them.

 - While you should limit the scope of a session, make sure you know more than you’re actually going to teach.
 E.g. know the basics of chess strategy even if you’re only teaching how pieces can move.
 Students may want to jump ahead or connect and compare what they learned with existing knowledge.